ebalaguer2023/InvestmentCalculator/README.md

-calc.py is a basic investment calculator including  compounded rates and contributions, besides the future value, it returns a line chart and a table with the updated values across the entire investment period
+calc.py is a basic investment calculator including  compounded rates and contributions, besides the future value, it returns a line chart and a table with the updated values across the entire investment period, also allows two scenario comparison, retirement phase and Monte Carlo simulation